Equations in Burnside groups: Introduction

 \item Suppose now that (up to passing to a subsequence) $\lambda_\infty (\psi_k, U)$ diverges to infinity.
 Since the hyperbolicity constant of the spaces $X_{j_k, k}$ (on which $\Gamma_{j_k, k}$ acts) is uniformly bounded, the sequence of rescaled spaces

-converges to an $\R$-tree $T$ endowed with an action without global fixed point of the limit group $L$ associated the sequence of morphisms $(\psi_k)$.
-Our control of the action of $\Gamma_{j_k, k}$ on $X_{j_k, k}$ is enough to control the one of $L$ on $T$.
-If $L$ is freely indecomposable, we are back on track to exploit all the existing tools to analyse the action of a group on an $\R$-tree.
-We first prove that the action of $L$ on $T$ decomposes as a graph of actions whose components are either simplicial, axial or of Seifert type.
-It provides in particular a graph of groups decomposition of $L$ whose edge groups are abelian.
-Then, we shorten (when possible) the morphisms $\psi_k$ using modular automorphisms of this graph of groups decomposition. \end{itemize}
+converges to an $\R$-tree $T$ endowed with an action without global fixed point of the limit group $L$ associated the sequence of morphisms $(\psi_k)$ (\autoref{sec: building limit tree}).
+Our control of the action of $\Gamma_{j_k, k}$ on $X_{j_k, k}$ is enough to control the one of $L$ on $T$ (Sections~\ref{res: peripheral structure} and \ref{sec: action of the limit group}).
+In particular, if $L$ is freely indecomposable, we are back on track to exploit all the existing tools to analyze the action of a group on an $\R$-tree.
+We first prove that the action of $L$ on $T$ decomposes as a graph of actions whose components are either simplicial, axial or of Seifert type (\autoref{sec: prelim decomposition}).
+It provides in particular a graph of groups decomposition of $L$ whose edge groups are abelian (see \autoref{res: final decomposition tree}).
+Then, we shorten (when possible) the morphisms $\psi_k$ using modular automorphisms of this graph of groups decomposition (\autoref{sec: shortening}).
+This part of the argument involves a new kind of component in the decomposition of $T$ that is handled in \autoref{sec: shortening peripheral}. \end{itemize}

 In the latter case, we may face an obstruction to perform the shortening argument.
 As we sketched, the action of $L$ on the $\R$-tree $T$ provides a graph of groups decomposition of $L$ whose modular group can be used to shorten the morphism $\psi_k$.
 If this decomposition corresponds to a root splitting, then there may be no non-inner modular automorphism to perform the shortening.